Greek Chicken Meatballs

 • Lemon zest: the touch of lemon brightens up the mixture and really makes the flavors sing.

-Note that you don’t add salt in the recipe because the olives and feta are salty enough.
-Please see the recipe card for ingredient quantities.
+Note that you don’t need extra salt because the olives and feta are salty enough.

 Variations and substitutions